 Talking to Your Doctor

 I've heard about the "team approach" between doctors and patients.
-What
+What does that mean?

 What role do I play in the "team approach"?

 Medical professionals know a lot about epilepsy and medications, but you know yourself better than anyone else.
 Decisions about how to treat your seizures should include your opinions and goals for the future.
 Other members of the team depend on you to share accurate information about how often you have seizures, when you take your medications, any medication side effects and how epilepsy is affecting you and other family members.

 It may be difficult to discuss personal issues such as sexuality or feelings of depression, but it is up to you to communicate clearly with other team members so they have all the information they need to work with you to develop the best treatment plan for you.

 Should I see a specialist or a primary care physician for my epilepsy?

 Many general physicians and internists treat epilepsy.
 However, if seizures seem difficult to control or there are questions about which medication is appropriate and tolerated, it may be helpful to see a neurologist.
 A neurologist is a physician who has special training and experience with brain disorders, including epilepsy.